flywheel-apps/bids-app-template-test/README.md

 ## Logging

 The actions of `setup.py`, `build.py`, and `run.py` will be logged in "bids-app-test/tests/test/logs/init_log.txt".
 Logs of running the tests you create will be placed in the "logs" directory for the test.
-For example, the logs for the thest named "default" will be like "tests/default/logs/2019-09-30_15-49-35_log.txt".
+For example, the logs for the th test named "default" will be saved like "tests/default/logs/2019-09-30_15-49-35_log.txt".

 ## Next steps